NickP20/leaflet-challenge/README.md

 ### Get the Data Set
 - The USGS provides earthquake data in a number of different formats, updated every 5 minutes
 - The "All Earthquakes from the Past 7 Days" data set was selected from the [USGS GeoJSON Feed](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page
-- The data was given in JSON format which was used to pull in the data for the visualization
+- The data was given in JSON format which was used to extract the data
 ### Import and Visualize the Data
 Create a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.
 - The data markers reflect the magnitude of the earthquake by their size and and depth of the earth quake by color
-- Earthquakes with higher magnitudes appear larger and earthquakes with greater depth should appear darker in color
+- Data markers reflect the magnitude of the earthquake by their size and and depth of the earth quake by color
-- Popups that provide additional information about the earthquake were included when a marker is clicked
+- Popups provide additional information about the earthquake when a marker is clicked
 - A legend was created to provide context for the map data
 <p align="center">
   <img src="https://github.com/NickP20/leaflet-challenge/blob/main/Images/step1_map.PNG">